 The War of 1812 began between Great Britain and the United States, and tensions rose on the northern frontier.

 Kinzie fled to Milwaukee, then the Indian territory.
 While in Milwaukee, he met with pro-British Indians who were planning attacks on U.S. settlements, including Chicago.
 Kinzie went back to Chicago.
 During this period, an inquest at Fort Dearborn under Captain Nathan Heald exonerated Kinzie in the killing of La Lime, ruling it was in self-defense.
 Historians speculate that La Lime may have been informing on corruption related to purchasing supplies within the fort and had been silenced.
 The case has been called "Chicago's first murder."

 Although worried that Chicago would be on heightened alert, the Indians attacked Fort Dearborn on August 15, 1812, and killed most of the people in the fort.
-Billy Caldwell arrived on the scene just after the battle and saved the lives of the John Kinzie family.
+Billy Caldwell (much of Caldwell's history was fabricated) arrived on the scene just after the battle and saved the lives of the John Kinzie family.
 That’s the traditional account of what had happened.
 Historians have been unable to verify it.

 Kinzie escaped with his family unharmed and returned to Detroit.
 Identifying as a British citizen, Kinzie had a strong anti-U.S. streak.

-Formerly identifying as a British citizen, Kinzie switched citzenship to the United States.
+Formerly identifying as a British citizen, Kinzie switched citizenship to the United States.
 He returned to live in Chicago with his family in 1816.

-Kinzie suffered a stroke on January 6, 1828 and died within a few hours.
-Originally buried at the Fort Dearborn Cemetery, Kinzie’s remains were moved to City Cemetery in 1835.
-When that cemetery was closed for the development of Lincoln Park, Kinzie's remains were once again moved, this time to Graceland Cemetery.
+Kinzie suffered a stroke on June 6, 1828, and died a few hours later.
+Originally buried at the Fort Dearborn Cemetery, Kinzie's remains were moved to City Cemetery in 1835.
+When the cemetery was closed due to concerns it could contaminate the city's water supply, Kinzie's remains were moved to Graceland Cemetery.

 Eleanor Lytle Kinzie